steveloughran/winutils/README.md

 In `hadoop-trunk`

-The version to build is checked out from the declared SHA1 checksum of the release/RC, hopefully moving to tags once signing becomes more common.
+The version to build is checked out from the declared SHA1 checksum of the release/RC, hopefully moving to signed tags once signing becomes more common there.

 The build was executed, relying on the fact that the `native-win` profile is automatic on Windows: